seinecle/blog/_posts/2025-10-09-video-generation-models-compared.md

 Wan comes as a close second to SORA in my honest opinion.

-This quick comparison was made in relation to work I do on maintaining a [list of apps vor visual creation: image, video, dubbing, 3D models and more](https://nocodefunctions.com/blog/list-of-ai-apps-for-visual-creation/).
+This quick comparison was made in relation to a list I maintain on [AI apps for visual creation: image, video, dubbing, 3D models and more](https://nocodefunctions.com/blog/list-of-ai-apps-for-visual-creation/).

 ---
 # About Me